rollup/plugins/packages/node-resolve/README.md

 Default: `false`

 DEPRECATED: use "mainFields" instead

-Use "jsnext:main" if possible, legacy field pointing to ES6 module in third-party libraries, deprecated in favor of "pkg.module", see: https://github.com/rollup/rollup/wiki/pkg.module
+Use `pkg['jsnext:main']` if possible, legacy field pointing to ES6 module in third-party libraries, deprecated in favor of `pkg.module`, see: https://github.com/rollup/rollup/wiki/pkg.module.
+This option takes precedence over "main" in the list if such is present.

 ### `main`